Berry-More/seiscomp-manager/README.md

 ## Getting Station XML

 You can get fully informaton about stations in xml-format by http://84.237.52.214:8080/fdsnws/station/1/query.
 Also you can use "builder" like in [here](#getting-mseed) (http://84.237.52.214:8080/fdsnws/station/1/builder).
 Here you can recieve all information about seismological inventory.
-You can read this data in Python using `read_inventory` function.
+You can read this data in Python using `obspy.read_inventory` function.

 ## Getting Seiscomp XML